DataDog/supply-chain-firewall/README.md

 - Datadog Security Research's public malicious packages [dataset](https://github.com/DataDog/malicious-software-packages-dataset)
 - [OSV.dev](https://osv.dev) disclosures

+The principal goal of the supply-chain firewall is to block 100% of installations of vulnerable or malicious packages within the purview of its data sources.

 ## Getting started

-### Compatibility

-The supply-chain firewall is compatible with `pip >= 22.2` and `npm >= 7.0`.
-Before installing the supply-chain firewall, please upgrade to or verify that you are running a compatible version of `pip` or `npm`.

-Be advised that the firewall may fail to block installations of vulnerable or malicious packages if used with an incompatible version of `pip` or `npm`.

 ### Installation

 Clone the repository, `cd` into the downloaded directory and run `make install`.
 This will install the `scfw` command-line program into your global Python environment.
-This can also be done inside a `virtualenv`, if desired.
+If desired, this can be done inside a `virtualenv`.

 ```
 $ scfw -h